Galeries Tower Highrisers

-The Galeries Tower Highrisers is a professional women's volleyball team in the Philippines playing in the Premier Volleyball League.
+The Galeries Tower Highrisers is a Philippine professional women's volleyball team owned by Grand Taipan Land Development.
+The team competes in the Premier Volleyball League (PVL), where they made their debut in the 2023 Second All-Filipino Conference.

 History

 The Galeries Tower Highrisers joined the Premier Volleyball League in 2023.
 The team debut in the 2023 Second All-Filipino Conference.
 The team is owned by real estate developer Grand Taipan Land Development Inc. and was named after the Galeries Tower Manila residential condominium.

+In the 2024–25 All-Filipino Conference, despite finishing 10th in the preliminary round, Galeries upset the third-seeded Cignal HD Spikers in their qualifying round match to advance to the quarterfinals for the first time.
+They would go on to be swept by the Akari Chargers in the best-of-three series.